NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 ```
 source qrocoto/load_qrocoto.sh
 ```
-(b) Enter `rrun` to lauch the expriment (i.e., submit jobs)
+(b) Enter `rrun` to launch the experiment (i.e., submit jobs)
 We will need to execute `rrun` continously every a while to proceed from one task to the next task, one cycle to the next cycle.

 To reduce manual effort, we can execute `bkg_rrun` at the command line instead.
 This utility will execute the `rrun` command continously every 1 minute. _(Bonus: we may put `bkg_rrun` in a [TMUX](https://github.com/tmux/tmux/wiki) or a [SCREEN](https://www.gnu.org/software/screen/manual/screen.html) window so that `bkg_rrun` continues to run even we lose network connection or close the terminal)_

-(c) Execute `rstat` to check workflow status, `rcheck YYYYMMDDHH task` to check details of a given task (such as why a task has not been submitted), `taskinfo YYYYMMDDHH task` to quickly get the locatiaon of the corresponding log file, STMP and COMROOT directories of a task.
+(c) Execute `rstat` to check workflow status, `rcheck YYYYMMDDHH task` to check details of a given task (such as why a task has not been submitted), `taskinfo YYYYMMDDHH task` to quickly get the location of the corresponding log file, STMP and COMROOT directories of a task.

 **NOTE:**
 - Check [README.md](../workflow/ush/qrocoto/README.md) or [detailed instructions](https://github.com/rrfsx/qrocoto/wiki/qrocoto) for more information about `qrocoto`.